Welcome to the site of the Bristol Salon of Photography, one of the UK’s leading International Exhibitions.

 By entering this exhibition, you are explicitly consenting to the personal details you have supplied, including email addresses, being held, processed and used by the exhibition organizers for purposes associated with this exhibition.
 You also explicitly consent to such information being sent to organizations that have accorded official recognition, patronage or accreditation to this exhibition.

-You acknowledge, agree and accept that by entering this exhibition, your participation status which includes your first and last name, name of the country used during registration at the exhibition , number of sections entered and number of photos entered in those sections will be made public in a published status list and that the results of your entry shall be made public in exhibition gallery, exhibition catalogue.
-You also agree and accept the policy regarding non-compliances of Rules to the rules of PSA.
+You acknowledge, agree and accept that by entering this exhibition, your participation status which includes your first and last name, name of the country used during registration at the exhibition , number of sections entered and number of photos entered in those sections will be made public in a published status list and that the results of your entry shall be made public in exhibition gallery, and exhibition catalogue.
+You also agree and accept the policies regarding non-compliance to the rules of the FIAP

 Subject Matter & Definitions